Fitness Equipment Reviews

 Monitor your heart rate using Bluetooth wireless technology.
 Alternatively, you can use the contact grip system that comes built right into the handlebars.

-For such a heavy-duty machine, the Bowflex Max Trainer is actually on the smaller side when compared with other elliptical machines – it also has transport wheels for easy storage.
+For such a heavy-duty machine, the Bowflex Max Trainer is on the smaller side compared to other elliptical machines -- we absolutely love this elliptical machine.

-The high contrast dual backlit LCD/LED display is easy to use and will keep you well-informed with all your workout statistics.
+The high-contrast HD touchscreen display is easy to use and will keep you well informed about all your workout statistics.
+You can even stream your favorite shows from Netflix, Amazon Prime, Hulu, and more!

 Other exciting features include Bluetooth compatibility, a select button to add extra time to your workout, stainless steel racing pedals, a water bottle holder, and a media rack.

-It’s also worth noting that Bowflex offers a 3-year warranty on the whole machine.
+It’s also worth noting that Bowflex offers a 3-year warranty on the frame and parts, with 1-year on the electronics.

-For fitness fans looking to make a small investment of less than a couple hundred bucks, this elliptical machine by Efitment is a great option for any home gym.
+For fitness fans looking to make a small investment of less than $200, this elliptical machine by Efitment is a great option for any home gym.

 It’s on the smaller side, with a stride length of just 11 inches, so it’s perfect for people with limited space.